ShoheiMiyata/phyvac/How to create system model (main code).md

             if cnt > 30:
                 break
 ```
-temperature and power calculation
+### temperature and power calculation
-Inlet temperature of equipment refers the outlet temperature at the previous time step.
+`AHU_0` and `ASHP1_0` store the value of the equipment variable as the value of the previous time step.
+In this program, the inlet temperature of the equipment refers to the outlet temperature of the previous time step.
 ```
     AHU_0 = copy.deepcopy(AHU)
     ASHP1_0 = copy.deepcopy(AHP1)